jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 3.Interpreting algorithms to find altered connectivity patterns associated with outcome <br>
 More information [here.](https://gtr.ukri.org/projects?ref=studentship-2269804)

-In this project we aim to provide better understanding and improve the current methods in diagnosis and prognosis of Tuberculous meningitis, leveraging state-of-the art method and MR imaging data.

 Visual tracking is a fundamental task in computer vision with numerous applications in surveillance, self-driving vehicles and UAV-based monitoring.
 It is the task of locating the same moving object in each frame of a video sequence, given only the initial appearance of the target object.
 Most modern trackers treat visual tracking as a classification problem.
 By learning an appearance model of the target from the initial frame, the trackers distinguish the target from the background and other objects by a cross-correlation operation to predict its location in the following frames.
 Although they ignore other potentially useful sources of information, such as previous motion trajectory, these Tracking-by-Detection methods achieve impressive performance.
 However, they can fail when the appearance model misidentifies a similar-looking object (a ``distractor'') as the target.
 This project focuses on this tracking drift problem caused by distractors, and adopts three novel solutions: (1) making the appearance model more sensitive to shape cues in offline training, (2) using the appearance of distractors to prevent other objects being mis-identified as the target, and (3) using the historical locations of the target to predict its future position during online inference.

 Tiny object detection is a heated discussed subfield of object detection.
 Current methods such as SM, fusion factor, SSPNet make effective modifications mainly on how to utilize features of different scales and extend training set.
 But I believe the commonly used networks have suboptimal architectures for tiny object detection.
 I am exploring a thought guiding the design of backbones.

-The goal of this project is to evaluate the use of novel contrastive learning methods for improving the performance of transformers for the task of semantic segmentation in medical and natural image datasets.

 We are trying to find different ways of understanding haptic and visual data using cross modality analysis, in order to improve the quality and reduce the amount of data exchange during telesurgical procedures.
 We are focusing on the use of attention driven convolutional networks and vision transformer for this type of task, to isolate the the parts on the image were the actual effect of the forces is clearer.